arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 ## Toward real-world use cases
 You don't have to think this approach only works with simple mathematical statements.<br/>

-Let's see some examples, starting from a very simple one.
+Let's see some more realistic examples.

 Say you developed a serialization library.
 Testing it translates to making sure that